mnokeefe/mnokeefe.github.io/index.md

 <h2 id="ux">UX Design</h2>

 As a user experience designer I organise information, craft simple solutions to difficult problems and make design decisions based on research and data.
-I'm also a strategist working with businesses to achieve their goals and objectives while keeping the focus on helping their users.
+I'm also a digital strategist working with businesses to achieve their goals and objectives without losing the focus on their users.

 ### Projects

-I've been lucky to work on some great projects at over the last couple of years.
+I've been lucky to work on some great projects at [Sequence](http://www.sequence.co.uk/) over the last couple of years.

 <section class="projects">
   <div class="media  media--project  media--project--lions">